flutesys/slate/source/index.html.md

 # Authentication

 API requests must be secured with an Environment-specific API key.
 These keys can be generated from your Flute Mail dashboard.
+Note that our API keys are very long strings, sometimes 600 characters in length.
+We use these long JWT tokens for performance reasons, and also to encourage better key storage practices.

 The API key must be provided in the JSON body of the request for POST requests, under the JSON key `access_token` (see examples below).